Microneedling: a powerful, under-researched hair loss therapy

 What is the hair follicle stem cell bulge?

-The hair follicle stem cell bulge is located near the isthmus (upper third) of the hair follicle – and can usually be found at the base of the arrector pili muscle.
+The hair follicle stem cell bulge is located 1.0 mm to 1.8 mm deep in our scalp skin near the isthmus (upper third) of the hair follicle – and can usually be found at the base of the arrector pili muscle.

 This hair follicle stem cell bulge is sort of like the “source material” for a hair follicle.
 These stem cells help replenish and repopulate the cells that constitute each hair follicle.
 If a hair follicle’s stem cell population is completely depleted, hair follicles can no longer replace old cells, and the hair follicles will stop proliferating (or growing).